 Key information is available on the Lingfield Primary School website.
-Parents may also receive information via the school app.
+Parents may also receive information via contacting the DSL or email.
 For parents who do not have internet access, paper copies of communications can be requested from the School.

 All parents have the right to contact the School and ask questions and request documentation on an individual basis.
 Any correspondence resulting from this is confidential between the School and the parent who has made contact.